electron/electron/docs/api/dialog.md

     defaults to `true`.
   * `securityScopedBookmarks` Boolean (optional) _macOS_ _mas_ - Create a [security scoped bookmark](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) when packaged for the Mac App Store.
 If this option is enabled and the file doesn't already exist a blank file will be created at the chosen path.

+Returns `String | undefined`, the path of the file chosen by the user; if the dialog is cancelled it returns `undefined`.

 The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.

 The `filters` specifies an array of file types that can be displayed, see